Barclays Interview Questions 2026

 FAQs

 Q: What is the salary for freshers at Barclays in 2026?
-A: ₹8.0 to ₹12.0 LPA for technology roles depending on position and background.
+A: Candidates report approximately ₹8 LPA to ₹14 LPA for technology roles at Barclays India, depending on role band and background.
+Confirm current compensation on the official Barclays careers portal.

 Q: What technologies does Barclays use?
-A: Java, Python, C++, JavaScript/TypeScript, React, AWS, Azure, Oracle, PostgreSQL, MongoDB.
+A: Candidates report that Barclays Technology interviews commonly test Java, Python, C++, JavaScript/TypeScript, React, AWS, Azure, Oracle, PostgreSQL, and MongoDB.
+Confirm the current stack requirements on the official Barclays careers portal.

 Best of luck with your Barclays interview!